MicrosoftDocs/VBA-Docs/api/Visio.Document.EndUndoScope.md

+> [!NOTE]
- **Note**  Most Visio actions are already wrapped in internal undo scopes, so add-ons running within the application do not need to call this method.
+> Most Visio actions are already wrapped in internal undo scopes, so add-ons running within the application do not need to call this method.

 ## Example